ROCm/rocBLAS/docs/source/Programmers_Guide.rst

     auto workspace = handle->device_malloc(size...)

 - Returns an opaque RAII object lending allocated device memory to a particular rocBLAS function.
-- The object returned is convertible to ``void *`` or other pointer types if only one size is specified
+- The object returned is convertible to ``void *`` or other pointer types if only one size is specified.
-- The individual pointers can be accessed with the subscript ``operator[]``
+- The individual pointers can be accessed with the subscript ``operator[]``.
-- The lifetime of the returned object is the lifetime of the borrowed device memory (RAII)
+- The lifetime of the returned object is the lifetime of the borrowed device memory (RAII).
-- To simplify and optimize the code, only one successful allocation object can be alive at a time
+- To simplify and optimize the code, only one successful allocation object can be alive at a time.
-- If the handle's device memory is currently being managed by rocBLAS, as in the default scheme, it is expanded in size as necessary
+- If the handle's device memory is currently being managed by rocBLAS, as in the default scheme, it is expanded in size as necessary.
-- If the user allocated (or pre-allocated) an explicit size of device memory, then that size is used as the limit, and no resizing or synchronization ever occurs
+- If the user allocated (or pre-allocated) an explicit size of device memory, then that size is used as the limit, and no resizing or synchronization ever occurs.

 Parameters: